WSJP-FM

 WSJP-FM (100.1 MHz) is a listener-supported radio station licensed to Port Washington, Wisconsin, and serving Greater Milwaukee.
-It is simulcast with sister station WSJP 1640 AM.
+It is simulcast with sister station WSJP (1640 AM).
 They air Catholic-based talk and teaching shows and are owned by Relevant Radio, Inc. WSJP-AM-FM carry most of the national Relevant Radio network schedule, but also air some local programming, including Milwaukee Archbishop Jerome Listecki's Sunday Mass, and Marquette Golden Eagles men's basketball.

 WSJP-FM is a Class A FM station, with an effective radiated power (ERP) of 6,000 watts.
 The transmitter is on Lakeland Road in Saukville.
 WSJP-FM is the only full-power radio station licensed to a community in Ozaukee County.

 History

 WGLB-FM

-The station signed on the air in October 1969.
-Its original call sign was WGLB-FM.
+The station signed on the air in October 1969 as WGLB-FM.
 It aired a variety of programming over its first 34 years, including country music, Top 40 and Classic hits.
-Most of these formats were also simulcast on its former AM sister station, WGLB 1560 AM.
+Most of these formats were also simulcast on its former AM sister station, WGLB (1560 AM).

 For a time, WGLB-AM-FM carried various satellite-delivered syndicated formats, and in later years, they were mostly live and local.
 The classic hits-era slogan was "Retro Radio".
-WGLB-AM-FM briefly carried Don Imus's syndicated morning talk radio show from New York in the late 1990s.
+WGLB-AM-FM briefly carried Don Imus's syndicated morning talk radio show from New York City in the late 1990s.
 The stations languished at the bottom of the Milwaukee area ratings due to its location and limited signal, which did not penetrate the southern half of Milwaukee County.